cbuchko/gamedev/README.md

 Make resource panel and inventory slot only appear after you fill it FIX BUG WITH WOOD NOT BEING SPENT ON BUILDING CAMPFIRE Improve UI

+Make collecting resources satisfying by having the items drop.
+    MAKE IT SO THE LOGS GO TO THE IMAGE LOCATION NOT A HARDCODED LOCATION MAKE IT SO THAT THE LOGS APPEAR ABOVE THE UI
+    MAKE IT SO FIRST LOG PICKUP WORKS